Grease Trap Services In San Diego

 Reliable Installation & Grease Trap Plumbing Service

-If you’re interested in residential grease trap installation, or you need repairs or replacement for an existing grease trap, contact the pros at Anderson Plumbing, Heating & Air.
+If you’re interested in residential grease trap installation or need repairs or replacement for an existing grease trap, contact the pros at Anderson Plumbing, Heating & Air.
 We offer a full range of grease trap services for homeowners throughout San Diego County.

-Scoop the grease out from your trap with a shovel or heavy duty scooper.
+3. Scoop the grease out from your trap with a shovel or heavy-duty scooper.
 Be sure to scrape the bottom, sides and lid of any excess grease.
 This will prevent quick build-ups from debris you knocked loose.

-The water from the bucket you seta side back into the grease trap
+5. The water from the bucket you set aside back into the grease trap

 Who to Call for Installation, Maintenance, or Repair

 Because improperly installed or maintained grease traps can become fire hazards, you’ll want to have them serviced by a licensed, trained professional.